SwissDataScienceCenter/ckeditor5/docs/framework/guides/localization.md

 ## Adding translations and localizing the editor UI

-First of all, if you have found a missing or an incorrect translation in the CKEditor 5 translations, check {@link guide/contributing/contributing how you can contribute to the project}!
+First of all, if you have found a missing or an incorrect translation in the CKEditor 5 translations, {@link framework/guides/contributing/contributing#translating check how you can contribute to the project}!
 Your help will be appreciated by others!

 Adding translations to the editor can be done in three ways to satisfy various needs.

-- by adding translations via {@link module:utils/translations-service.add the translations-service's `add()` function} - this function can be used at runtime before the editor starts
+- by adding translations via {@link module:utils/translation-service.add the translation-service's `add()` function} - this function can be used at runtime before the editor starts
 - by extending the global `window.CKEDITOR_TRANSLATIONS` object - this object can be modified before and after the build step.
 CKEditor 5 translations assets operate on this object.
 - by creating `.po` files with translations in the `lang/translations/` directory of the published package like other CKEditor 5 packages do - this option will be useful for 3rd-party plugin creators as this allows bundling translations only for needed languages during the webpack compilation.

 Note that the [CKEditorWebpackPlugin](https://github.com/ckeditor/ckeditor5-dev/tree/master/packages/ckeditor5-dev-webpack-plugin) is configured to parse by default only the CKEditor 5 source code when looking for messages and attaching translations to build.
 If you develop your own plugin outside of CKEditor 5 ecosystem you should override the `sourceFilesPattern` option (and the `packageNamePattern` option if you are creating `.po` files) to allow `CKEditorWebpackPlugin` to analyze the code and find messages to translate (and `.po` files with available translations).
 You should also mention these webpack plugin changes in your readme to make other users build the localized CKEditor 5 editor with your plugin correctly.
 This obstacle may be simplified in the future when the localization feature gets more popular.

-The first option of adding translations is via the {@link module:utils/translations-service.add the translations-service's `add()` helper}.
+The first option of adding translations is via the {@link module:utils/translation-service.add the translation-service's `add()` helper}.
 This utility adds translations to the `window.CKEDITOR_TRANSLATIONS` object by extending it.
 Since it needs to be imported It works only before building the editor.
 With the recent release, it started accepting the `getPluralForm` function as the third argument and started accepting an array of translations for a message if the message should support singular and plural forms.

 ```js
 add( 'pl', {